denten-books/plain-text/2-device.md

 connection between computing and calculation is but a piece of a larger story.
 The personal computer governing the production of textuality today emerged from an amalgamation of programmable machines: among them the telegraph, the typewriter, and the calculator.
-Add to that list the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
-Each of these machines left an imprint on our everyday engagement with computational devices.
-The electronic is indubitably a computer in part.
-But the computer too retains traces of its literary history.
+Add to that list looms, music boxes, radios, and film cameras [^ln1-ceruzzi].
+These machines too left an imprint on our everyday engagement with computational devices.
+The electronic book is undoubtedly in part also a kind of a computer.
+But the computer also retains traces of its literary history.

 It is important to keep the intertwined material lineages of computation in mind because each brings with it a different set of values and priorities.
 As complex computational systems continue to play an ever greater part in our lives, from affecting family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
-When building systems that give form to human experience, should we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
-These are not choices that can be left to a calculator.
-Systems, left to their own devices, cannot produce values.
-Rather, values are imposed from without.
+When building digital architectures that are also social systems, should we privilege notions of agency or efficiency, privacy or connectivity, elegance or complexity?
+These are not choices that can be reduced to purely instrumental terms.
+They are values external to system architecture.
 The question then becomes one of ends and means.
 A calculator is most "efficient" when operating on binary data.
 Efficiency and complexity are goods for the task of calculation.
-Humans prefer to manipulate texts and images.
+Humans prefer to manipulate texts and images instead of binary data.
+Keeping documents in simple, human-readable formats answers the values of systematic transparency and sustainability.
+Conversely, we can begin with values and ask about instruments.
 A democratic vision of a just society places value on open deliberation and consensus building.
-Undeniably, computers participate in social
-transformation: used to make war and to create art.
+What kind of tools enable open deliberation and the building of consensus?
+Once we see the architecture of computational systems (all architecture, really) as a commitment to specific values, we can begin to ask:
 What are our machines optimized for?
 The passive voice points to the root of the problem.
+A

-A computational mechanism that extends agency should embody values that emanate from the agent.
+mechanism that extends agency should embody values that emanate from the agent.
 In other words, one should be able to project values through the machine, and not the other way around.
 What seems like a technologically determined inevitability is often simply the imposition of another's will from without.
 It is an attempt to social and political, not technological determinism.
 In most cases, it is possible to trace the root of imposition to specific governing agents, agencies, or incorporations.

 ### 2.2 Thought Experiment